MMiirrkk/MMiirrkk/README.md

 - 👋 Hi, I’m @MMiirrkk
-- 👀 I’m interested in python,
+- 👀 I’m interested in Python,
 Machine Learning and AI
-- 🌱 I’m currently learning Neural Networks
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ML and AI.
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: cot@wp.pl

 <!---